NOAA-GFDL/fre-workflows/README.md

 ```

 The `history-manifest` contains a list of source files contained within the targeted history files.
 This can be
-helpful for validating settings on a component-by-component basis in the next step.
+helpful for validating settings on a component-by-component basis in the next step(s).

 <!-- ______________________________________________________________________________________________________________________ -->
 ## 5. Define your desired postprocessing components for `remap-pp-components`
-Users define their own postprocessing components for their workflow, which represent a group of source files (listed in your
+Users define their own postprocessing components for their workflow, which represent a group of source files to be postprocessed
-`history-manifest`) to be post-processed together.
-This grouping is typically united by a common gridding, which may be the
+together.
+This grouping is typically united by a common gridding, which may be the current "native" gridding of the source files,
-current "native" gridding of the source files, or a desired target gridding to achieve via regridding.
+or a desired target gridding to achieve via regridding.
+If `history-manifest` was created, it will be used to check that the
+source files specified in the components are actually present in the history files.

 User-defined components are configured within `app/remap-pp-components/rose-app.conf`.
-A possible set of components for example,
+An example set of components could be:
-could be:
 ```
+[command]
+default=remap-pp-components

 [atmos]
 sources=atmos_month
         atmos_daily